profiling-pqc-kem-thesis/subjects/README.md

 | `ecdh_p256_plain_optimized` | ECDH on P-256 implemented using OpenSSL and compiled with `-O3`, `-march=native` |
 | `ecdh_25519_plain_optimized` | ECDH (x25519) on Curve25519 implemented using OpenSSL and compiled with `-O3`, `-march=native` |

-To build the ECDH implementation, OpenSSL is required.
+To build the ECDH implementations, OpenSSL is required.
+It is also required that the include headers and libraries are in the correct location, or that their paths are specified in the `CPPFLAGS` and `LDFLAGS` environment variables.

+#### NTRU

+NTRU is implemented as a post-quantum algorithm as submitted to NIST's standardization process.
+The implementation is based solely on the reference implementation.

+The implemented parameter sets are `HRSS701`, `HPS2048509`, `HPS2048677` and `HPS4096821`, although only `HRSS701` and `HPS4096821` is exposed via the Makefile.

+To build the NTRU implementations, OpenSSL is required.
 It is also required that the include headers and libraries are in the correct location, or that their paths are specified in the `CPPFLAGS` and `LDFLAGS` environment variables.